 Yes, our middle child graduated from high school this week.
 Her ceremony was on Thursday.

 Since she went to a cyber charter school, they had the ceremony at a local hotel.
 It was different, in that we didn’t know any of the other families or the teachers, but I’m really glad they did an in-person ceremony anyway.
 We were allowed to have 4 guests at the ceremony, so the other kids went too.
-It was nice for Caroline that they both could be there.
+It was nice for C that they both could be there.

-For anyone just catching up, Caroline moved from our local public school system to a cyber charter school in 8th grade.
+For anyone just catching up, C moved from our local public school system to a cyber charter school in 8th grade.
 She never liked school very much, not even in preschool.
 In elementary school, she would cry and fight us to get on the bus, and by middle school, she was begging to do cyber school.

 There are a lot of options in Pennsylvania, so I started researching them.
 We ultimately decided to give it a try for the 8th grade, and if it didn’t work out, she could go back and start high school with the rest of her class.
 And the rest, as they say, is history!

-Learning at home turned out to be much better for Caroline.
-She could write her own schedule and work at her own pace, and she had enough other opportunities to socialize through our church and the neighborhood.
+Learning at home turned out to be much better for C. She could write her own schedule and work at her own pace, and she had enough other opportunities to socialize through our church and the neighborhood.
 It was still challenging in it own way, but the flexibility it provided was great for her.
 She’s been much happier since switching over, and it was cool to watch her grow and mature through the experience.